Michal-MK/PA165-2021-IDomaToJde/README.md

 ## Rest

-The REST API documentation is built using Swagger2 and is available at `/swagger` (redirect)
+The REST API documentation is built using Swagger2 and is available at `/swagger` (redirect)\
+To obtain a token you can log in via the `AuthenticationController` with the predefined admin account:
+> Username: root
+>
+> Passsword: 12345

+Then supply the returned token to all calls that need it.
+It currently stays valid for one day.

 ## Reference project
 https://github.com/fi-muni/PA165/tree/master/eshop-persistence